ddxalter/ddxalter.github.io/stp.md

 Dayan, Peter, and L. F. Abbott.
 2001.
 Theoretical neuroscience: computational and mathematical modeling of neural systems.
 Cambridge, Mass: Massachusetts Institute of Technology Press.

+<a id="2">[2]</a>
+Gerstner, W., Kistler, W., Naud, R., & Paninski, L. (2014).
+Neuronal Dynamics: From Single Neurons to Networks and Models of Cognition.
+Cambridge: Cambridge University Press. doi:10.1017/CBO9781107447615